Gardening: Low-maintenance flowers

 By Tiffany Selvey, Master Gardener and mama of 1

 The dog days of summer are just around the corner and I know you’re looking for more ways to spend your time out in the hot, steamy sun of Northwest Arkansas.
 Am I right?
 No?
-If you’re one of those ladies who would prefer to spend a warm day with the kids by the pool versus a sweaty day maintaining a flower garden, here’s your solution: Replace those annuals with low-maintenance perennial blooms.
+If you’d prefer to spend a warm day with the kids by the pool versus a sweaty day maintaining a flower garden, here’s your solution: Replace those annuals with low-maintenance perennial blooms.

 Blue salvia